 Near the market garden, about where the car factory is now (World of Wearable Art Museum from the early 2000s), there were two hop gardens - Edwards and Trask's.
 The hops must have been taken to a kiln on the town side of Annesbrook.

 By the time I went to school we had shifted to a little four-roomed cottage with a detached kitchen, a short distance south of where Cawthron Crescent joins Waimea Road.
 Dad rented the cottage from Lublow's and paid five shilling per week rent.
 I remember seeing Lublow's big house at the plantation - it was a mansion with conservatories all glazed in and about 13 rooms.
 It originally belonged to the Redwood's, I think.
 There were lots of trees and fruit trees.
 I remember eating the quinces.

 One time when I was about seven, I nagged my Mother to give me a ride in my billy cart.
 Mum got so sick of it she took me to a bit of a wet patch and tipped me out.
 I'd mostly play on my own and make houses by outlining a shape with blue gum leaves and bark, build a little fire place with bricks and stone and use pieces of broken crockery for plates.
 I would put sticks in the fireplace, but didn't light them.

 Click image to enlarge

-*Note - the Honda Motor Vehicle Assembly Plant operated between 1965 and 1998 on the Annesbrooke site.
+*Note - the Honda Motor Vehicle Assembly Plant1 operated between 1965 and 1998 on the Annesbrook site.
 In 2009 the building was removed.

 Do you have a story about this subject?
 Find out how to add one here.